Latest Legislation: The SEN Code of Practice 2014

 - School has a behavior policy which is known, used and adhered to by all staff across the school.

-- Children who need specific support with their behavior will be identified and support offered.
+- Children who need specific support with their behaviour will be identified and support offered.
 This support will range from extra support in the classroom, to interventions and support from outside agencies.

 - Lunchtime Supervisors attend staff training for supporting pupils with specific medical, social and emotional needs.